dereknguyen269/ai-ide-best-practices/README.md

     *   **Scaffold & Expand:** Let Cursor generate a basic implementation, then work with it to understand and customize the code.
     *   **Example:** Type `// Create a basic GraphQL resolver for user authentication` and build upon Cursor's generated code.

-> **Related:** [Pair Programming with AI: Live Coding Techniques in Cursor](https://cursor.sh/blog/live-coding-techniques) - Learn how to establish an effective dialogue with Cursor during coding sessions.

 ## 7. Optimize Multi-Context Programming (MCP) Services